kingsdigitallab/refida/README.md

 ![Connection between impact categories and units of assessment](docs/dashboard_impact_categories.png)

-Visualisation displaying the output of topic classification to extract impact categories (topic) and their connections to the documents unit of assessment (uoa).
+Visualisation displaying the output of topic classification to extract impact categories (topic) and their connections to the documents unit of assessment (UoA).

 ### Pathways' outputs